mlsanigeria/AI-Hacktober-MLSA/Project_2/README.md

 ## Join the Community

 We're excited to have you as part of this mission to break down language barriers!
-Join our community on [insert platform/link]() to connect with fellow contributors, ask questions, and share your progress.
+Join our community on [Whatsapp](https://github.com/mlsanigeria/AI-Hacktober-MLSA/blob/main/whatsapp_communities.md) to connect with fellow contributors, ask questions, and share your progress.

 Together, let's create a translation service that brings people closer, no matter where they are or what language they speak!